 14. What broadband provision is there?

-Fetlar has an island-wide community wireless system as part of a pilot project being run by the Council.
-There is also BT broadband available (up to 8Mb).
+Fetlar has an island-wide community wireless system as part of a project being run by the Council.
+Generally download speeds of up to 10Mbps and upload speeds of around 3Mbps are available, but these can vary as it is a contended service.
+There is also BT broadband available ADSL up to 8Mb, however due to the location of the exchange this isnot really available on the east side of the island. .
 Please contact the development worker for more detailed information.
 Please note we are due for a major upgrade of our wireless system during 2013.

 15. Is there a good community spirit?

 Yes!
 Fetlar is a very close-knit but welcoming community, where many people put in lots of voluntary time to ensure the success of community organisations, projects and events.